 Choose from three workshops

-DEN OF DECISIONS & DEADLINES is aimed at Senior Managers ready to take a fresh look at decision making and leadership
+BEING THE 3D BOSS: DEADLINES, DECISIONS, DILEMMAS is aimed at Senior Managers ready to take a fresh look at decision making and leadership

 - as news priorities change minute by minute, pivoting skills are tested … useful in a pre-Brexit world